zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-hbase/mysql-to-hbase.md

 <copy>listhbasetables</copy>
 ````

-**Step13:** Starting with GG version 12.2.0.1.1, GG automatically creates the HBase tables.
+**Step 13:** Starting with GG version 12.2.0.1.1, GG automatically creates the HBase tables.
 Let us take a look at the contents of the tables

   ![](./images/d10.png " ")